Mohansai-M/mini-assignment/README.md

 # Task A – Mini Full-Stack Search

+This is a simple and fully functional search application that queries a local JSON dataset.
+It returns the top three results, includes a short summary of matched content and handles empty queries, no results, and other errors.

 ## Objective
 Develop a compact search user interface that interacts with a backend route to retrieve and display the top matches from a local JSON dataset.
 The application also includes a micro scraper endpoint for reference, but it is **not required for Task A functionality**.